AhmadHaidarAbdullah/AhmadHaidarAbdullah/README.md

 # Hi there 👋

 ## About me
-I'm a student-college of Informatics Engineering that interested in You, :)
+I'm a student-college of Informatics Engineering, Nice to see you :)

 ##